 Stretch his sleep and awake times in 15-minute increments as you transition to fewer naps.
 If needed, have an earlier bedtime—even if temporary—and drop naps starting with the last one.
 And finally, you’ll know it’s time to adjust your 4 month old nap schedule exactly when it seems to throw you off.

-Despite the rushed shopping trip, I felt proud to take my baby on an outing I normally don’t do.
+Despite the rushed shopping trip, I felt proud to take my baby on an outing I normally didn’t do.
 We even got home in time for his second nap—but to be sure, we spent the rest of the day just hanging out at home.

 Get more tips: